145 Rockford Street

 Copies of all book club books are available at the library.

-Chapters Book Club – June 18 at 11:30 a.m. – Exploring Southern Fiction with Emily; “These Tangled Threads: A Novel of Biltmore” by Sarah Loudin Thomas.
+Chapters Book Club – July 16 at 11:30 a.m. – Exploring a War Story with Emily; “Nineteen Steps” by Millie Bobby Brown.
 Read the book and discuss it at the library, bring your coffee and casually discuss what you are reading.
 Duration is usually an hour.
 Follow the book club at: https://www.facebook.com/groups/knowthyshelf

 Murder, Mystery and Mayhem Book Club – Last Tuesday of the month at 5:30 p.m. –An Adult book club.